mediadnan/Failures/docs/source/index.md

 it would be easier to also pinpoint the failure by its logical location like ``users.login.email_parsing`` and ``users.registration.email_parsing``, that would be more readable for us when reading logs and reports.

-This library it's a solution to deal with application failures efficiently, it provides tools to both report and handle different failures easily reducing boilerplate code needed to do it supporting both simple and complex use-cases.
+So that problem is what ``failures`` is trying to efficiently solve, it provides tools to both report and handle different failures easily reducing boilerplate code needed to do it, supporting both simple and complex use-cases.

-This documentation will serve both as tutorial and reference to use this library, containing use-case examples and resource definitions, it splits dealing with failures in two phases;
+This documentation will serve both as tutorial and reference to use this library, containing use-case examples and api reference, and it's split into two parts;

-1. Capturing, labeling and reporting failures,
+1. Capturing, labeling and reporting failures _(see [Reporting failures](#reporting))_,
-2. Handling the captured failures with the appropriate function.
+2. Handling collected failures _(see [Handling failures](#handling))_.

-The first chapter will discuss in details different ways to label and report failures, the second one will go in details about how to handle the reported failures.

 ## Installation
 ``failures`` is available for python 3.8 or newer, to be able to use it,